 Crypt Survivors

-Crypt Survivors is a fast-paced 2D action roguelike with melee, ranged, and magic combat.
-Players strategically select attacks, manage resources, and survive waves of enemies while collecting upgrades through a weighted reward system.
+Crypt Survivors is a fast-paced 2D action roguelike featuring melee, ranged, and magic combat.
+Players strategically select attacks, manage resources, and survive escalating enemy waves while collecting powerful upgrades through a weighted reward system.

 My Role

-I led development of all gameplay systems for Crypt Survivors, including:
+I led development of the core gameplay systems for Crypt Survivors, with a focus on responsive combat, modular upgrades, and clear player feedback.

-- Input handling and dynamic spawning logic for attacks
+- Handled input processing and dynamic attack spawning logic

 Gameplay Highlights